sztsam/HOO_TW-Discord-bot/docs/bot_control.md

 ## Update

 Update the bot with package.
-Bot will unpack the update.zip to the src folder.
+<br>Bot will unpack the update.zip to the src folder.
-The update folder must use a file structure like src folder!
+<br>The update folder must use a file structure like src folder!
-Zip the files inside the update folder and apply update
+<br>Zip the files inside the update folder and apply update

 >/bot control update \<package> \<sure>